GospelTech/talentdb-gospel-demo/README.md

 * Use the accounts provided when the back-end completed.
 Start with account viewer1.
 See the video demo for more detail.

 # Now fly!
 Now you can start playing around and see what is connected to what.
-Consider changing the app into a system for sensitive scanned documents for the NHS or a Financial assets/banking.
-Another option is an inter-insurnace-company customer detail exchange ("what do you know about customer bob@gmail.com") while giving control of the shared data to bob@gmail.com.
+Consider changing the app into a system for sensitive scanned documents for the NHS or a Financial assets/Banking.
+Another option is an inter-insurace-company customer detail exchange/fraud checking system ("Here's what I know about customer key:bob@gmail.com") while giving control of the shared data to bob@gmail.com.

 Let me know if you need any help on gus@gospel.tech or join our [Comunity Slack Channel](https://join.slack.com/t/gospeltechcommunity/shared_invite/enQtNzM0Nzk1NDI3MTg5LTMwZmY1NTJlOTJlMzU5MDI3NzlhY2MzOWQwNDFhYmE4ODlmYmJiOWJhYmZlNGE4ZjBjYmU0ZjQwYmVkMmIyMTg)